 Make room in your budget for retirement savings contributions so you can start earning compound interest sooner rather than later.
 For example, CNN Money reports that if you save $3,000 per year from the age of 25 to 35 at a 7 percent annual return, your initial $30,000 investment will grow to $338,000 by the retirement age of 65.

-Paying off your mortgage, clearing credit card account balances and paying off loans can help increase your net worth.
+Getting out of debt by paying off your mortgage, clearing credit card account balances and paying off loans can help increase your net worth.
 If your goal is financial freedom, you don’t want to be making monthly payments or paying interest on old debts.

-Alicia Bodine contributed to the reporting for this article.
+Jamie Young contributed to the reporting for this article.